kosamir/amirko/hobbies/index.md

 sucessfully landed wingusuit without parachute 6 years ago, having done that, i have decided to return MORE seriously to my previous :heart: and that is software development.

-Aside i am sport and healthy nutrition enthuziast :grinning_face_with_big_eyes:
+Aside i am sport and healthy nutrition enthuziast :blush:
 On my free time you can find me somewhere OUT THERE working on my hardcore skillzz, doing

 * slacklining